temporalio/documentation/docs/go-activities.md

 There's no hard limit on what you can pass into or return from an Activity function, but keep in mind that all parameters and return values are recorded in the execution history.
 A large execution history can adversely impact the performance of your Workflows as the entire history is transferred to your workers with every event processed.
+No other limitations on Activity functions exist; you are free to use idiomatic loggers and metrics controllers, and the standard Go concurrency constructs.
 #### Heart Beating

 For long-running Activities, Temporal provides an API for the Activity code to report both liveness and